status-im/help.status.im/docs/en/status-communities/back-up-your-community-s-private-key.md

 - As a community owner, you're responsible for backing up your community's private key and keeping it safe.
 Status doesn't have access to this key and can't recover it for you.
 - Anyone with access to your community's private key may become the owner of the community and control its settings, permissions and membership approvals.
-- If no new messages are posted to your community for 30 days or more, all the community messages and settings are irretrievably lost, even if you have the community's private key.
+- Even with your community's private key, your community may disappear irretrievably if [you delete it][delete-your-status-community] or the owner's node is offline for more than 30 days without activity.

 ## Back up your community key

 === "Desktop"

     1. From the navigation sidebar, click your community.
-    1. At the top of the channels sidebar, click your community logo and then, click :desktop-overview: **Overview**.
+    1. At the top of the channel sidebar, click your community logo and then, click :desktop-overview: **Overview**.
     1. In the **Back up community key** area, click :desktop-back-up: **Back up**.
     1. In the pop-up window showing your community's private key, click **Copy**.
     1. Close the window showing the key.
 You can access this information at any time.